Dormant Bank Account & What It Means for Your Business

 Escheatment Process & Retrieving Unclaimed Funds

-If the bank cannot contact the account owner to notify them of their dormant account, it will turn the funds over to the state in a process called escheatment.
+If the bank cannot contact the account owner to notify them of their dormant account, it’ll turn the funds over to the state in a process called escheatment.
 Escheatment can occur once the state-required dormancy period has expired.

 Each state establishes its own rules for its dormancy period.
 Generally, the period begins with the last owner-generated transaction on the account, such as a deposit, withdrawal, and check issue date.